adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 14/5/20

+* Use %env magic command in jupyter to set environment variables.

 ## 13/5/20

 * Started learning about active learning with [this introductory article at DataCamp.](https://www.datacamp.com/community/tutorials/active-learning)